samyarsadat/crypto_printer_v2/README.md

 ## Software :

+**First you must install Raspberry Pi OS on to your micro SD card and then insert it in to your Raspberry Pi.
+If you don't know how to do this, [Click here](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up).**

-First download the installation file :
+Next download the installation file :
 [install.zip](https://github.com/samyarsadat/crypto_printer_v2/files/6252267/install.zip)

 Unzip it on your Raspberry Pi and then double click on **install.sh**. something like this will apear :
+**If you don't know how to unzip files on the pi, [Click here](https://magpi.raspberrypi.org/articles/unzip-and-uncompress-files-on-a-raspberry-pi).**

 ![2021-04-02-235737_1920x1080_scrot](https://user-images.githubusercontent.com/79406608/113474279-c3af5980-9477-11eb-809d-b3d89b798797.png)